Ugh, I struggle with sunscreens.

 I would say the new Sun Love is the most moisturizing mineral sunscreen I have ever tried.
 For the body this is really nice, but for my face it feels too rich.
 I like that it’s so moisturizing because it softens my skin and disguises fine lines and wrinkles, but there’s a lot of oil in the product, it makes my skin really shiny (which I don’t like).
 I’ve been experimenting a lot with Sun Love to figure out a way to make the product work for me, and I find using RMS “Un” Powder (tinted) on top of it really helps to eliminate the shine.

-Also, I live in hot humid Bali, so using a rich sunscreen isn’t always compatible with this type of climate.
-This product would be a lot better to use in a dry or temperate climate where your skin needs more moisture and environmental protection.
+Because of how rich the product is, it would be a lot better to use in a dry or temperate climate where your skin needs more moisture and environmental protection.
 This is a great mineral sunscreen for dry, dehydrated, or maturing skin – it will really nourish your skin while protecting it at the same time.
 There’s 15% non-nano zinc oxide in the formula, which is gentle and soothing, and I never got any breakouts from the product.

 Want your tinted sunscreen to match your skin tone perfectly?